Does My Child Need a Therapist?

 You may not know why your child seems suddenly withdrawn, worried, stressed out, sulky, or tearful.
 This can be a scary situation for parents, especially for parents who pride themselves on taking an active part in their children’s lives.

 If you don’t know what’s wrong with your child, our specially trained counselors are here to help.
 We’ve encountered many cases where the parents were simply unaware of a situation in their child’s life, and the child was either too scared or too embarrassed to speak about it to his or her parents.

 That’s where a specially-trained counselor can be of great assistance.
 Our therapists are experts at getting to the bottom of an issue.
 They can help your child or teen regain his or her energy and vitality.

 How Does It Work?

 Just like our adult and couples counseling, child and teen counseling begins with a confidential phone call or email to our office.

-We’ll get you set up for a free initial consult.
+We’ll get you set up with your first appointment.
 From there we’ll put together a customized healing plan that will serve as the path to recovery for your child or teen.